 What is defined as a “small camera” in your camera policy?

-Generally speaking, small cameras are defined as smaller than 5 inches, point and shoot cameras without a detachable lens or zoom capability.
+Generally speaking, “small cameras” are defined as smaller than 5”, point and shoot cameras without a detachable lens or a telescoping lens longer than 5”.

 Is food available at The Pageant, Delmar Hall and/or The Halo Bar?